LuisR-jpg/UsefulStuff/jobTips.md

 - Current architecture of the project?

-- See my team's PRs
+- See my teammates' PRs

 - Make sure you fully understand the project.
-How flexible does this project have to be?
+How flexible does this have to be?

 *Coding stage*

 - Workflow for commits?

-- Share progress through draft prs.
+- Share progress through draft PRs.

 - Keep your PRs as small as possible